 Annual campaigns typically represent the biggest source of revenue for religious organizations, placing great importance on the strategies surrounding a campaign’s theme, setup and execution.
-The pressure to continue to come up with effective annual campaigns is often challenging, as by definition, they are required year after year.
+For those who are new to online giving, the pressure to continue to come up with effective annual campaigns is often challenging, as by definition, they are required year after year.
 Not only are annual campaigns a significant undertaking for those planning and executing them, but overall competition for donors is also formidable.

 According to Giving USA 2014: The Annual Report on Philanthropy, total charitable giving amounted to $335 billion in the last year, but the level of giving to faith-based organizations was flat.
 In addition, more than one million organizations are vying for those donations, according to the National Center for Charitable Statistics.
 This can make it that much more difficult for small, local parishes to get their message to potential donors.